Cruising/Navigating the AICW

 Keep in mind that the Atlantic Intracoastal Waterway south of Miami has only been completed as far as Cross Bank (MM "1153.4"); the remainder has been put on hold.
 While no work has been performed south of Cross Bank, a channel, marked with standard ICW markings, leads from Cross Bank to Big Pine Key along the northwesterly side of the Florida Keys.
 In the vicinity of Bethel Bank, at Moser Channel, the route splits; going either north through Florida Bay and up the west coast of Florida or south to Hawk Channel and then on to Key West.

-At last count (12/31/2018), a total of 149 bridges cross the Atlantic Intracoastal Waterway between (MM "0.0") in Norfolk, VA and (MM "1089.0") in Miami, FL.
-Surprisingly, these bridges are almost evenly split between high level fixed bridges and operating bridges.
-The trend however, is an increasing number of fixed bridges and a decreasing number of operating bridges.
+At last count (01//01/2021), a total of 135 bridges cross the Atlantic Intracoastal Waterway between (MM "0.0") in Norfolk, VA and (MM "1089.0") in Miami, FL.
+Not surprisingly, operating bridges are slowly becoming fewer and fewer.
+The trend is an increasing number of fixed bridges and a decreasing number of operating bridges.

 The minimum overhead clearance of fixed bridges over the AICW is 56 feet at the Julia Tuttle Bridge in Miami, (MM "1087.1").
 This means vessels requiring more than 56 feet bound for Miami must leave the Atlantic Intracoastal Waterway at Fort Lauderdale (Port Everglades) (MM "1066.5") and sailing coastwise, re-enter at Miami (Government Cut) at (MM "1089.0").